aspect-build/rules_jest/.aspect/workflows/README.md

 ```

 > [!IMPORTANT]
-> The Setup Aspect Workflows step above is configured run on the `aspect-nano-graviton` queue which is serviced by the a runner group made up of light weight and inexpensive `t4g.nano` AWS instances.
+> The Setup Aspect Workflows step above is configured to run on the `aspect-nano-graviton` queue that is serviced by a runner group made up of lightweight and inexpensive `t4g.nano` AWS instances.

 ### Scheduled warming pipeline configuration